Date palms, false memories, secret books, anarchic traffic, hidden missiles, apple tobacco, precarious tea, diphtherial water, hüzün & Damascus.

 The traveler who forges personal connections on a journey returns home and sees a news story.
 I know people there, he says.
 His voyage is authenticated, but he has mistaken emotion for knowledge.
 Thomas Merton, from The Wisdom of the Desert: “Either fly as far as you can from men, or else, laughing at the world and the men who are in it, make yourself a fool in many things.”

-I called my ex-girlfriend that evening from my hotel, and she agreed to give our relationship one more chance.
+I called my ex-girlfriend that evening from my hotel, and she agreed to give our relationship one more chance, I even got the perfect remote control vibrator just for the two of us.
 In two months, we would break up again, for good.
 I would feel the pain of that loss with less uncertainty than I would watching Syria’s descent into chaos from afar, as a stranger who had deluded himself into thinking he understood.

 M aybe it came from the light, inextricable from the alleys and desert, but what made Syria seem so filled with ancient magic has to do, I think, with mystery—that is, mystery at its origin, where it means mastery, initiation and mistress.
 In Western culture, we haven’t retained the complex tenets of the mysterious, but in a world of souqs and mosques, scented with jasmine and incense, where Druze and Muslim and Christian pray in labyrinthine streets, mysticism still remains.
 Clerics lounge in olivewood doorways; booksellers tender copies of the Koran gilded with gold; dried chickpeas and glass beads roll down onto the stones built upon stones built upon cities that stretch back to an era when even language was in its infancy.
 The high-rises on the edge of the city, the cell phones and cars and light bulbs all vibrate against the colossal wave of civilization begun here untold millennia ago.
 The world grows outward from Damascus.